QTechTheory/QuESTlink/Doc/README.md

 ## Running

-Single-thread QuESTlink can be used immediately, by running in Mathematica:
+Single-thread QuESTlink can be used immediately on MacOS, by running in Mathematica:
 ```Mathematica
 Import["https://qtechtheory.org/QuESTlink.m"]
 CreateDownloadedQuESTEnv["MacOs"]
 ```
-> Pre-prepared Windows and Linux builds are coming soon.
-> In the meantime, users on those platforms can use `CreateLocalQuESTEnv[]` after compiling from source, as described below

 These commands download the QuESTlink Mathematica package file, and the `quest_link` executable, to your machine.